 Fuel.
-It can be inclusive or non-inclusive on the rate.
+It can be inclusive or non-inclusive in the rate.

 Product Long Description.
 A detailed description of the Product (Similar to EnronOnline product long descriptions).
 The Product Long description will be put together by the system.
-In other words, the system will grab the information for each of the product attributes and will then combine them in a long description standard format.
-If an attribute is not defined then the description part for that attribute will not be displayed.
+In other words, the system will grab the information for each of the product attributes and will then combine them in sentences or paragraphs.

 The following tables show an example of the attributes for each product.